blackLarks/blackLarks.github.io/source/_posts/Communication-theory.md

 ## Mapping Bits to Symbols

 As <a href="#fig2">Figure 2</a> shown, we can map every 2 consecutive bit sequence to a point on the constellation diagram.
+A confusing problem for me is about the normalization of the consetllation diagram.

 # Monte Carlo method
 The basic performance is Bit Error Rate (BER), which can be expressed as $\Pr (\mathbf{u} \neq \hat{\mathbf{u}})$.
 In an implementation point-of-view, we need to find an approach with statistical confidence for simulation, taking into account the random transmitted signals and the random noise.